 When to Consider Selling a Stock

-There are a number of reasons investors may choose to sell their stocks, especially when they may earn a profit.
+There are a number of reasons investors may choose to sell their stocks, especially when they may generate a positive return.
 First, they may need the money to meet a personal goal, like making a down payment on a home or buying a new car.
 Investors with retirement accounts may start to liquidate assets in their accounts once they retire and need to make withdrawals.

 Investors may also choose to sell stocks that have appreciated considerably.
 Stocks that have made significant gains can shift the asset allocation inside an investor’s portfolio.
 The investor may want to sell stocks and buy other investments to rebalance the portfolio, bringing it back in line with their goals, risk tolerance, and time horizon.